Also on this page:

 You may also wish to search by category (e.g. education, food, etc.) in the directory of Salem, OR non-profits on CharityBlossom.org.

-Since most U of O students end up living away from school (see our section on Off-Campus Housing above), it’s nice to know that utility costs in Eugene are below both Portland and Salem; average housing costs fall between those two cities.
+Since most U of O students end up living away from school (see our section on Off-Campus Housing above), it’s useful to know that average housing costs fall between Portland and Salem; utilities are often cheap.
 If you look in the right places, you’ll find a lot of hippies and some pretty affordable rents.
 General info about renting can be found on the City of Eugene website.

 When unexpected emergencies or family & housing problems arise, college bills can break the bank.
 No matter what challenges you’re facing, these Eugene non-profits are ready to tackle them.